 Crews must constantly contend with the inherent pressure to consistently bring in a big fishing haul, handle all of the dangerous machinery needed for the job, and frequently unforgiving weather conditions.
 And let’s not forget to consider the mental toll that automatically comes with these hazards.

 For 19 seasons, Discovery Channel’s sea-bound saga has seen its fair share of dangerous and sometimes deadly close calls.
-However, a number of those brushes with death ended in the worst way possible for certain members of the Deadliest Catch cast.
+However, for certain members of the Deadliest Catch cast, those brushes with death ended tragically, contributing to the show’s reputation for deadly risks.

 The following explains the grim outcomes of Deadliest Catch’s lost cast members.
 Please note that some details involving the loss of these cast members are not for the faint of heart.